Sondzus/algstat561/README.md

 > Homework 3 assigned. **Due 2/24/2023** [hw3.pdf](hw3.pdf), [hw3.Rmd](hw3.Rmd).

+## Week 6:

+### Day 1: in-class work.
+See Campuswire post #39 for **announcements**.

+*Note:* Homework 2 is due  2/13/2023, extended from Friday week 5.

 Please note the following special assignment:

 > Homework X assigned. [hwX.pdf](hwX.pdf)  Attend either of the following two talks:  1.
 Aida Maraj, Friday 3 March 11:30-12:30, or  2.
 Felix Almendra Hernandez, Friday 7 April 11:30-12:30.
 Write a one-page summary (one page typed in Markdown, for example) of the talk.
 Details are in the PDF.
 If your write-up is satisfactory, this grade can contribute to your your "Participation & worksheets: 10%" grade (see [grading scale](https://www.sonjapetrovicstats.com/teaching/561sp23)) in the course.

-## Week 6:

-### Day 1: in-class work.
-See Campuswire post #39 for **announcements**.

-*Note:* Homework 2 is due today 2/13/2023, extended from Friday week 5.

 ### Day 2: Exact testing: motivation